-We define an expression in Maple as just about any mathematical formula that you can write down that does not have an equals sign or any inequalities in it.
+Let us first look at mathematical functions represented as Maple expressions.
+We define an expression in Maple as just about any mathematical formula that you can write down that does not have an equal sign or any inequalities in it.
 Here are some examples of expressions.